Senecio ampullaceus: Description

-The leaves with broadly winged leaf stalks, grow from single stems; the nodes between leaves getting shorter and shorter higher on the stem.
+The leaves with broadly winged leaf stalks grow from single stems; the nodes between leaves getting shorter and shorter higher on the stem.
 Ovate leaves with pointed tips 3 cm to 10 cm long by 1.5 cm to 4 cm wide with tapered bases.
 Leaves at the lower portion of the plant have more teeth on their edges than the leaves at the upper portion of the mature plant.

-Stems and leaves are covered loosely and unevenly with a mat of fine hairs, occasionally having no hairs.
+Stems and leaves are covered loosely and unevenly with a mat of fine hairs, though occasionally they have no hairs.